godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 For the most part, they’re coded from the ground-up by contributors.

 Anyone can plug in proprietary tools for the needs of their projects - they just won’t ship with the engine.
-This may include NViDia PhysX, Google Admob, or an FBX file importer.
+This may include NVIDIA PhysX, Google Admob, or an FBX file importer.
 Any of these can come as third-party plugins instead.